Update: North Memorial Health no longer offers serology antibody testing.

 “That means if you test negative for antibodies, it’s very unlikely you have had a previous COVID-19 infection,” says Dr. Croston.
 “In addition, there’s less than a 4% chance of a false positive.
 So, a positive result, also called a reactive result, indicates that you’ve been exposed to the virus and had an antibody response.”

 For people who do test positive, there is another very important point to remember.
-Customers with a positive result from this the SARS-CoV-1 antibody test may be eligible to become a convalescent plasma donor.
+Patients with a positive result from this the SARS-CoV-1 antibody test may be eligible to become a convalescent plasma donor.
 “We know that convalescent plasma therapy can help people who have become seriously ill from COVID-19,” says Dr. Croston.
 “If you’re eligible to become a convalescent plasma donor, you could literally save someone’s life.”

 What CAN’T the antibody test tell me?